djui/clojure.contrib.djui/README.md

-# Contrib-djui
+# clojure.contrib.djui

-Library of helper functions as extension to `clojure` and `clojure.contrib`.
+Library of helper functions as extension to `clojure` in the spirit of `clojure.contrib`.